 Founded in 1971 Abu Dhabi Indian School is a not-for-profit private K-12 school located near Muroor, Abu Dhabi.
 Its overall ADEK rating in 2016 was Good.
-The latest round of ADEK inspections for 2017-18 ended in a reduction in rating to Acceptable.
+After a fall to Acceptable in the 2017-18 inspection round, ADIS returned to a Good rating in 2019-20.

-The school has a fascinating history, built from great names of the past.
 Initially the school operated from the India Social Centre in Abu Dhabi - which very soon became insufficient for the depth of demand for education in the emirate.
-As a result, Mohan Jashanmal, CEO of Jashanmal Group, with other members of the Indian community in the capital, approached the late President of the UAE, H.H.
+As a result, Mohan Jashanmal, CEO of Jashanmal Group, together with other members of the Indian community in the capital, approached the late President of the UAE, H.H.
 Sheikh Zayed Bin Sultan Al Nahyan to discuss extending the school.
 Sheikh Zayed gifted land measuring 175mx 150m, in Shabia Muroor, New Airport Road, to the Indian Ambassador to build an educational institution.
 The current Chairman of the School is Dr. B.R.
 Shetty, a well-known and respected businessman whose NMC Healthcare is listed on the London Stock Exchange.

 ADIS's Mission statement says that: